 Dear Baffled, Bothered, and Bewildered,

 The snails depicted in all your jpegs are juvenile Helisoma trivolvis.
-They don’t look much like adults, do they?
+They don’t look much like their parents, do they?

-Both H. trivolvis and H. anceps can be found anywhere, but H. trivolvis is a better floater, and is more common in lentic environments, especially in macrophytic vegetation.
+Both H. trivolvis and H. anceps can be found in a wide variety of habitats, but H. trivolvis is a better floater, and is more common in lentic environments, especially in macrophytic vegetation.
 Helisoma anceps is more common in lotic environments – especially in calm backwaters – generally grazing on solid substrates.
-See the figure below for a comparison of juvenile H. trivolvis, H. anceps, and H. campanulatum, from up north, included here for completeness.
+See the figure below for a comparison of juvenile H. trivolvis, H. anceps, and H. campanulatum, from up lakes north, included here for completeness.

 More to follow!